UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_learning_resources.rst

 * **Think Python**
   (http://greenteapress.com/thinkpython/): Methodical and
   complete.
-This book offers a very "computer science"-style introduction to Python.
+This book offers a very "computer science-style" introduction to Python.
 It is really an intro to Python *in the service of* Computer Science, though, so while helpful for the absolute newcomer, it isn't quite as "pythonic" as it might be.

 * **Core Python Programming** (http://corepython.com/): Only available as a dead trees version, but if you like to have book to hold in your hands anyway, this is the best textbook style introduction out there.
 It starts from the beginning, but gets into the full language.
 Published in 2009, but still in print, with updated appendixes available for new language features.